upstash/redis-py/README.md

 # Retry mechanism
 upstash-redis has a fallback mechanism in case of network or API issues.
 By default, if a request fails it'll retry once, 3 seconds after the error.
 If you want to customize that, set `rest_retries` and `rest_retry_interval` (in seconds).

-# Formatting returns
-The SDK relies on the Upstash REST proxy, which returns the `RESP2` responses of the given commands.
-By default, we apply formatting to some of them to provide a better developer experience.
-If you want the commands to output the raw return, set `format_return` to `False`.

 # Contributing